-Yin and Yang
+The link between Yin and Yang and hormonal balance

-In Traditional Chinese Medicine hormonal balance is closely tied to the concept of Yin and Yang balance.
-Although Yin and Yang are opposite in nature they depend on one another to function properly.
-If there is too much or too little Yin or Yang in the body, imbalances will occur, which leads to hormonal imbalance.
+In Traditional Chinese Medicine hormonal balance is closely tied to the concept of Yin and Yang balance.Yin and Yang are opposite in nature, yet – just like your hormones – they depend on one another to function properly.
+If there is too much Yin or Yang in the body, imbalances occur, which affect your hormones.

 - Add more cabbage, broccoli, brussel sprouts and cauliflower to your diet.
 These cruciferous vegetables contain di-indolymethane (DIM), which helps break down estradiol in the body.
 Too much estradiol (a form of estrogen made in the body) can contribute to breast pain, weight gain, moodiness, low libido and breast and uterine cancer.

-- Eliminate caffeine, nicotine and alcohol
+- Eliminate caffeine, nicotine and alcohol.

 - Avoid junk food

 - Take time out to do the things you like – hikes, facials, pedicures, foot massage, read a book, meditate, and more.